St. George, Utah: Newspapers

-The Salt Lake Tribune, Deseret News, Las Vegas Review-Journal, and Las Vegas Sun are also widely distributed in St. George and offer home delivery.
+The Salt Lake Tribune, Deseret News, Las Vegas Review-Journal, and Las Vegas Sun are also distributed in St. George and offer home delivery.

 Other publications include St. George Magazine, a monthly covering a variety of local content, and View on Southern Utah, a magazine offering a variety of content for the southern Utah, southern Nevada, and northwestern Arizona areas.

 Television

-Like other major cities in Utah, St. George is in the Salt Lake City market, so it has only one television station licensed to the city, KMYU, a MyNetworkTV affiliate on channel 12.
-KMYU (known as My Utah TV) is sister station to CBS affiliate KUTV-DT, and operates out of KUTV's offices in Salt Lake City, although the station has a news bureau with a reporter and photographer based in St. George.
+St. George is in the Salt Lake City market, so it has only one television station licensed to the city, KMYU, a MyNetworkTV affiliate on channel 12.
+KMYU (known as My Utah TV) is sister station to CBS affiliate KUTV, and operates out of KUTV's offices in Salt Lake City, although the station has a news bureau with a reporter and photographer based in St. George and KUTV simulcasts on KMYU-DT2.
 Also in St. George are the offices of Cedar City, Utah–licensed KCSG Channel 8, a MeTV owned-and-operated station.
 The city also receives local TV channels from Salt Lake City with broadcast translators in the St. George area.

 NBC's Las Vegas affiliate, KSNV-DT, has a local translator owned by Cherry Creek Radio, KVBT-LP channel 41, on which some of its programming airs two hours later than the same programming broadcast on Salt Lake City NBC affiliate KSL-TV.